There are many new mom challenges when you bring an infant home.

-Learning to cope with change and these challenges will go a long way to keeping the joy in parenthood.
+Learning to cope with changes an infant brings will go a long way to keeping the joy in parenthood.

 Getting Enough Sleep